deepugami/Fluent/Task_1/GUIDE.md

 #### Folder layout rationale and tested setup

-- Using `src` for Solidity sources keeps Hardhat and Foundry/gblend aligned.
-- Hardhat writes build artifacts to `artifacts/`, while Foundry/gblend write to `out/`.
-Keeping these separate avoids tool conflicts and keeps imports predictable (`../out/PowerCalculator.wasm/interface.sol`).
+- Use `contracts/solidity` for Hardhat sources and keep gblend in `contracts/wasm`.
+Hardhat writes to `artifacts/`, gblend/Foundry write to `out/`.
+Keeping these separate avoids tool conflicts and keeps imports predictable (`../../out/PowerCalculator.wasm/interface.sol`).
-- This guide has been validated with:
+- This guide has been validated with HH-first:
-  - Hardhat: `paths.sources=src`, `paths.artifacts=artifacts`
+  - Hardhat: `paths.sources=contracts/solidity`, `paths.artifacts=artifacts`
-  - Foundry: `src=src`, `out=out`
+  - Foundry (optional): `src=contracts/wasm`, `out=out`

 ---